 Advance tax, as the name implies, is the tax that one pays in advance.
 Advance tax is the income tax that is payable if your tax liability exceeds Rs 10,000 and should be paid in the same year in which income is received.
-It is also called as “Pay as you Earn” scheme, since you pay the tax in the same year in which you earn income.
+It is also called as “Pay as you Earn” scheme since you pay the tax in the same year in which you earn income.

-Who pays Advance Tax?
+Who has to pay Advance Tax?

 Advance Tax is NOT applicable when